Oracle Cards

 The creative journey

 Doing things that bring you joy is incredibly important in the practice of self-care.
 Slowing down, and stepping back from normal routines, helps you become more present to the moment you are in.
 There are so many simple ways to elevate your spirit, such as an act of kindness towards a friend or stranger, taking a walk in nature, or giving yourself time to be creative.
-Beautiful design elevates our spirit, and Oracle cards are a mini canvas for daily inspiration.
+Oracle cards are like a mini canvas for daily inspiration.
 You could create an oracle deck infused with mythology and mystical symbolism, fractal art, calligraphy or illuminated manuscripts.
-Use coloured paints, black ink, collage, photographs, textiles, or start with a digital design and finish a paint wash.
+Use coloured paints, black ink, collage, photographs, textiles, or start with a digital design and finish with a paint wash.
 Make one card every week for 12 weeks or immerse yourself for an entire weekend.
-The energy that permeates everything is constantly offering us ways to feel the flow, through flashes of inspiration or an intuitive nudge, and oracle cards simply allow that gentle breeze to whisper its wisdom.
+The energy that permeates everything is constantly offering us ways to feel the flow, through flashes of inspiration or an intuitive nudge, and oracle cards offer positive guidance which can help cultivate a more mindful approach to every day.

 More ideas for making Oracle cards